-Patio covers are simply roof, canopies, and awnings installed on patios to serve as shades and overhead protection from the elements which allows the household members to enjoy sitting out on the patio for more than the hot summer months.
+Patio covers are simply roofs, canopies, and awnings that are either decorative features, or structures that serve as shades and overhead protection from the weather.
+These shades and covers allow the household members enjoy sitting out during the hot summer months.

 Adding patio shades to your outdoor room, asides giving welcoming protection from the hot sun, will equally act as a shield from the rain and protection for the furniture, furnishings, and floor, especially if you have wood flooring.
 Besides, patios can end up being wind funnels or warm ovens if a roof or other form of covering is not installed.

 To choose a patio cover, you must first consider the design and size of the space, the style of the house, and the surrounding landscape.
-Patio shades must be in accord with its surroundings and harmonise well with hues, and the general characteristic features of the structure.
+Patio shades must be in accord with its surroundings and harmonize well with hues, and the general characteristic features of the structure.

 The types of patio cover vary and can be temporary, permanent, adjustable, or portable structures.
 Some of the most popular choices of homeowners are: